 Studies for Making and Unmaking

-A 15 minute film loop that brings digital and analogue archives into projections and performances.
+A 15 minute film loop and performance.
 Making and unmaking encounters, curved by gusting winds, the squeak of technological breakdown, and the distortion of projections on paper.

 Life and Death in Waterton Lakes National Park